pmittaldev/dippy-studio-bittensor-miner/README.md

 If training fails with CUDA out of memory:
 1. Reduce batch size in configuration
 2. Enable gradient checkpointing
+3. Ensure TRT server is unloaded during training
-3. Use a GPU with more VRAM
+4. Use a GPU with more VRAM

+### Docker Issues
+If container fails to start:
+1. Check nvidia-docker is installed: `docker run --rm --gpus all nvidia/cuda:11.8.0-base-ubuntu22.04 nvidia-smi`
+2. Verify Docker has GPU access
+3. Check port 8091 is not in use: `lsof -i :8091`

 ### Connection Issues
 If the miner can't connect to validators:
 1. Check firewall settings for port 8091
 2. Ensure Docker networking is properly configured
 3. Verify validator endpoints are accessible
+4. Check SERVICE_URL environment variable for production

 ## Additional Resources